RapidCoders/Coding-Practice/DAY_10/Readme.md

 ~~~
 **Author: Vaibhav**

-# Q.2 Program to print the elements of an array present on odd position.
+# Q.2 Program to display all prime numbers from 1 to n
 ~~~
-Input: arr = [1, 2, 3, 4, 5]
+Input: n = 11

-Output: Elements of given array present on odd position: 2 4
+Output: 2 3 5 7 11
 ~~~
 **Author: Suyash**